KelvinHere/Yoga_Milestone_4/README.md

 3. Be able to recover my password

 As a student user I want to
+1. Have a free lesson to see if I like an instructor
+2. Find an instructor through reviews as I need to have some confidence before buying lessons
-1. View learn yoga by watching videos
+3. Learn yoga by watching videos
-2. Get extra help with a lesson I am struggling with
+4. Get extra help with a lesson I am struggling with
-3. See reviews of the instructors I am considering to use because I don't trust random people on the internet

 As an Instructor I want to
 1. Sell my services on this site to suppliment my income
 2. Set the price of my services because I know what my time is worth
-3. See a list of my booked times
+3. See a list of my booked times for video calls

 #### Business Goals

-The business purpose of this app is to engage the user with yoga lessons and if the user is finding a lesson too difficult, they can buy time with an instructor.
-From an instructors point of view they can sell their services at a price they can set themselves.
+- RE: Students : the business purpose of this app is to engage the user with yoga lessons make money from selling lessons and video call time with instructors.

-The website would charge a monthly fee to the instructors to have themselves displayed on the website.
+- RE: Instructors : make money from instructors by taking a cut of lessons and video calls sold.

 #### Developer Goals